ez999/reaper-sample-utilities-lua/README.md

 Typical end to end workflow for sampling and building an RS5k instrument:

 1. Create a MIDI pattern that plays the notes you want to sample.
-   - You can use the included example MIDI file (for example `ExamplePattern.mid`) as a starting point.
+   - You can use the included example MIDI file as a starting point.
 It is programmed with some silence between notes to allow long tails to ring out.
 2. If you need more or less space between notes, use `MidiNoteSeparator.lua` to shift later notes forward and increase